Movable Antenna Enhanced Covert Dual-Functional Radar-Communication: Joint Beamforming and Antenna Position Optimization: System Model

 where $\alpha$ is the complex reflection coefficient, which captures both the round-trip path loss and radar cross section (RCS) of the target. $\boldsymbol{n}_r(m)\sim\mathcal{CN}(0,\sigma_r^2\boldsymbol{I}_N)$ is the AWGN at the BS.
 Both communication and dedicated radar waveforms can be exploited as probing signals since they are perfectly known by the BS.
 Two groups of receiving beamformers should be designed to match the waveforms in~\eqref{hypotheses}.
 Denote by $\boldsymbol{u}_i$ the receiving beamformer under $\mathcal{H}_i$, and the corresponding radar SNR can be calculated by

-where $i \in \{0,1\}.$ Note that in this paper, we consider the target tracking stage, in which the target parameters including $\varphi$ and $|\alpha|$ have been roughly estimated in the previous stage.
-We assume that the target is quasi-static, so that the estimated parameters are sufficient for the beamforming design.
+where $i \in \{0,1\}.$ {Note that in this paper, we consider the target tracking stage, in which the sensing target parameters including $\varphi$ and $|\alpha|$ have been estimated in the previous stage and reused for subsequent optimization, rather than being re-estimated in each individual time slot~\cite{9652071}.
+We assume that the target is quasi-static, so that the parameters remain constant during the entire transmission block and are sufficient for the beamforming design.}